-The Monitor Mode (Promiscuous Mode or Listening Mode) and the Native Capture Mode or Normal Mode are the two capture modes supported by Acrylic Wi-Fi Professional and Acrylic Wi-Fi Heatmaps.
-The Monitor Mode can be enabled using any standard wireless card that is compatible with our NDIS drive or by using a professional hardware such as an AirPcap card.
+Monitor Mode (Promiscuous Mode or Listening Mode) and Native Capture Mode or Normal Mode are the two modes supported by Acrylic Wi-Fi Professional and Acrylic Wi-Fi Heatmaps.
+Monitor mode can be activated in the following ways:

-The amount of information obtained about our Wi-Fi network will depend on the selected capture type.
-Continue reading to find out what information each capture type provides.
+The information obtained about our Wi-Fi network will depend on the selected capture type.

 Native Capture Mode